Benefit cap

 • £283.71 a week (£1,229.42 a month) if you’re a single person without children

-Your household includes you, your partner and any children you are responsible for and who live with you.
-The income of any non-dependents living with you (such as adult children) does not count.
+Your household includes you, your partner and any children you are responsible for and who live with you. it does not include non-dependents or their income.

 For example, currently: